hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_exploring_an_underground_cavern_o_4f79da1b-4619-4470-93e1-c64b833094b3-0_3.content.md

 ## The Adventure Begins

-Our wallpaper depicts a group of AInauts exploring an underground cavern on a distant planet.
+Our wallpaper depicts a group of Ainautes exploring an underground cavern on a distant planet.
 The scene is alive with glowing fungi and strange creatures all around them.
 As you gaze at this image, let your mind wander and imagine what it would be like to join these explorers on their adventure.

 ## User Stories